BernadetteCh/weather-react-app/README.md

 Technologies used for this project React, Axios, Bootstrap, Restful API,

+### Instruction

+After you clone the project do npm install and then npm start.
+It will create the react app and will open it in your browser

 ### CodeSnippet

 We manipulate the url with the api key and use axios to get the weatherdata and then to call a function to display the data.